About the Facility

 WCRC History

-This cutting-edge 156-bed facility, dedicated to the rehabilitation of individuals with physical disabilities, emerges from the amalgamation of Conradie Hospital Rehabilitation Services, including the Spinal Cord Injury Unit, and Karl Bremer Rehabilitation Services.
-Relocating to new premises marked a milestone in October 2004, establishing WCRC as a vital resource serving the entire Western Cape Province.
-The reach extends beyond provincial borders, with spinal cord injury patients referred from as far as the Northern- and Eastern Cape Provinces.
+The 156-bed facility, dedicated to the rehabilitation of individuals with physical disabilities, emerged from the amalgamation of Conradie Hospital Rehabilitation Services, including the Spinal Cord Injury Unit, and Karl Bremer Rehabilitation Services.
+Relocation to the new premises and establishment of WCRC was a significant milestone for the Western Cape Province, providing a vital service for its population.
+The reach of its rehabilitation services extends beyond provincial borders, with patients affected by spinal cord injury referred from as far as the Northern- and Eastern Cape Provinces.

-Under the stewardship of the Hospital Manager and institution head, supported by adept teams of healthcare professionals, the WCRC stands as a beacon of modern rehabilitation.
-With an investment of R100 million, this state-of-the-art facility offers high-intensity, outcome-based rehabilitation and community reintegration programs, focusing on traumatic spinal cord and brain injuries, as well as various neurological conditions.
+Under the stewardship of the Hospital Manager and institution head, and supported by adept teams of healthcare professionals, the WCRC stands as a beacon of modern rehabilitation.
+With an investment of R100 million, this state-of-the-art facility offers high-intensity, outcome-based rehabilitation and community reintegration programmes for individuals who have been affected by traumatic spinal cord and brain injuries, as well as various neurological conditions.

 Ever expanding the services and offerings, read more about our other facilities here